wp-plugins/ic-scroll-to-top/readme.txt

 == Description ==

 This is a simple jQuery scroll to top plugin.
 Its very lightweight but a important plugin for a wordpress site.
 This plugin will automaticaly add a scroll to top on bottom right.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

 == Installation ==